-Dancing House
+The Dancing House

-It was probably the excitement of this early post-soviet era that allowed this building to be constructed.
-Everybody was so tired of uniform blocks of flats, which filled up the suburb areas, that they welcomed an idea of something new.
-Vlado Milunić invited for cooperation well known American architect Frank Gehry.
-Construction, which took place between 1994 and 1996 was financed by Nationale Nederlanden (financial group later renamed on ING).
-Dancing House is mostly used as offices; the exception is a small bar on the ground floor and French fine dining restaurant in the top floor.
+It was probably because of the excitement of this early post-Soviet era that allowed this building to be constructed.
+Everybody was tired of the uniform blocks of flats which filled up the suburban areas.
+So they welcomed the idea of something new.
+Vlado Milunić invited the well known American architect Frank Gehry to co-operate on the project.
+Construction was between 1994 and 1996 with finance from the Nationale Nederlanden.

 So if you want to see the building up close and get to know what a cool nickname this building has, ask your guide on our Bike tour across the city.